matplotlib/matplotlib/doc/mpl_toolkits/axes_grid/users/axisartist.rst

 * gridlines are drawn by a Gridlines instance.
-The change was motivated that in curvelinear coordinate, a gridline may not cross axislines (i.e., no associated ticks).
+The change was motivated that in curvelinear coordinate, a gridline may not cross axis-lines (i.e., no associated ticks).
 In the original Axes class, gridlines are tied to ticks.

 * ticklines can be rotated if necessary (i.e, along the gridlines)